Ranchita Rocks Music Festival

-The Ranchita Rocks Music Festival was a three-day annual music festival held at the Golightly Farms Ranch in Ranchita, California.
-The 2008 event had six stages, featuring classic and contemporary rock performances. as well as comedy acts, camping, crafts vendors, a kids' zone, healing arts, food, beer & wine, drum circles, and a fire breathing fire truck with aerial performers.
+The Ranchita Rocks Music Festival was a three-day music festival held at the Golightly Farms Ranch in Ranchita, California in 2007 and 2008.

 History

-The three-day music festival, which debuted in 2007 as a fund-raising concert for community and environmental groups opposed to San Diego Gas & Electric's proposed Sunrise Powerlink electrical transmission line, returned 2008 with several national headlining acts and an emphasis on solar, biodiesel and wind energy to power the event.
+The three-day music festival debuted in 2007 as a fundraising concert for local environmental groups who were opposed to San Diego Gas & Electric's proposed Sunrise Powerlink electrical transmission line.
+The festival returned in 2008 with an emphasis on using solar, biodiesel and wind energy to power the event.

-In 2008, the music festival was planned to benefit the Protect Our Communities Fund (POC).
-POC was working together with Ranchita Rocks Festival to host an all green music and camping festival in the San Diego backcountry.
-The mission is to fight the proposed high power line route scheduled to run from safe, clean, renewable energy projects in Imperial Valley through Anza Borrego State Park, the largest State Park in the Nation.
-The festival is raising funds to fight this power line as well as highlight and educate on alternative energy choices.
+In 2008, the event was intended to support the Protect Our Communities Fund (POC), which was working with Ranchita Rocks Festival to host an eco-friendly music festival in the San Diego backcountry.
+Their mission was to fight the proposed high-voltage power line route scheduled to run from the Imperial Valley to San Diego County through Anza Borrego State Park, and educate on alternative energy choices.

-“We strongly believe that energy does not have to be imported over dangerous high voltage transmission lines and that renewable energy should be produced locally, for local consumption,” states Carolyn Morrow who hosts the event on her 160 acre ranch.
+“We strongly believe that energy does not have to be imported over dangerous high voltage transmission lines and that renewable energy should be produced locally, for local consumption,” stated festival organizer Carolyn Morrow, who hosted the event on her 160 acre ranch.

+The 2008 iteration was planned to host six stages, featuring classic and contemporary rock performances as well as comedy acts, craft vendors, healing arts, drum circles, aerial performers, and a campground.
+However, the festival received harsh criticism following allegations that a number of performers had not been paid, and hence refused to perform.
+Headliners such as Mountain, Particle, and the Yonder Mountain String Band were among the artists who were billed but did not appear, which forced the festival to shut down a number of stages due to a shortage of performers.

-In 2007 and 2008 fans complained and bands were not paid.
-No funds were given to the non-profit opposing this renewable energy transmission project.
-The festival did not achieve its goal, and as of early 2011 the power line was being built between Lake Henshaw & Santa Ysabel.
+It was later reported that no funds from the festival were given to the non-profit organizations opposing the renewable energy transmission project.
+The festival did not achieve its goal, and in 2011 construction began on the power line between Lake Henshaw & Santa Ysabel.